kubernetes/cloud-provider-vsphere/docs/book/tutorials/kubernetes-on-vsphere-with-kubeadm.md

 http://gcr.io/cloud-provider-vsphere/cpi/release/manager:v1.0.0
 ```

-In addition, you can use the following images or any of the open source or commercially available container images appropriate for the CSI deployment:
+In addition, you can use the following images or any of the open source or commercially available container images appropriate for the CSI deployment.
+Note that the tags reference the version of various components.
+This will change with future versions:

 ```bash
 quay.io/k8scsi/csi-provisioner:v1.2.0